kevgo/text-runner/README.md

 to print this activity using a green checkmark and remove all of its console output.
 If it fails, call `formatter.error()` with the error message.
-Please don't use `console.log` to avoid interfering with the formatter's UI management.
-If you cannot avoid this, use a simpler and more robust formatter via the `--format=simple` parameter to `text-run`.

 The handler method can accept a callback in the second parameter in order to perform asynchronous operations.